New Canvas login

 Please contact us if you have any questions about this change.

-Canvas Help Desks are available to help all students with common questions about Canvas.
+eLearning Help Desks are available to help all students with common questions about Canvas.
 If you're a student and you're having trouble with Canvas, stop by one of our three locations to get help in person from another EvCC student.
-Common issues we can assist with include problems logging in, resetting your Canvas PIN, and courses that you're unable to access.
+Common issues we can assist with include problems logging in, using Canvas, and gaining access to courses.

 Help Desks are closed during the summer quarter, but will re-open again before fall classes begin.
 Check back soon for the Fall 2017 schedule and locations.

 |Library||Liberty Hall*||Tutoring Center||Whitehorse Hall**|

 10 a.m - 1 p.m.

 2 - 5 p.m.